demartsc/tableau-semiotic-hierarchy/README.md

 **The semiotic hierarchy extension is a client-side app.Your data stays in your Tableau application.**

-#### Step 4: Save your Dashboard to persist the selections into your workbook, the updates you have made will not persist until you save the Tableau file.
+#### Step 4: Save!
+Save your Dashboard to persist the selections into your workbook, the updates you have made will not persist until you save the Tableau file.

 #### Step 5: Re-configure and re-save
 You can continue to adjust your configurations and settings to your delight, just remember to save your updates when you are done.
 If you want to have some fun, check out the `sketchy` render modes!